bigchaindb/bigchaindb-driver/docs/usage.rst

        ...:    {'data': {'msg': 'Hello BigchainDB 3!'}}
        ...: ]

-Lets perform a text search for all assets that contain the word ``bigchaindb``:
+Let's perform a text search for all assets that contain the word ``bigchaindb``:

 .. code-block:: python